On the Journey

 What specifically happens to promote a healthy community and mindfulness at ACDS?

-Once a week, our Social Emotional Learning Coordinator, Morgan Henschke, runs class meetings in Kindergarten through Fifth Grade.
+Once a week, Lower School Counselor Mary Stokes runs class meetings in Kindergarten through Fifth Grade.
 Activities in these weekly 45-minute periods range from MindUP practices, to hands on activities focusing on our school-wide monthly themes, to fostering a safe place for children to share what is on their minds through conflict resolution, to emotional regulation, and learning pro-social skills.
 Mindfulness is something we infuse not only through reflective practice but also in the way we approach lessons, projects, and interactions with each other.
 Mindfulness is also front-and-center in the Middle School Advisory program, where each small advisory group starts the day together as in the photo below.

 What's next for mindfulness and social-emotional learning at Country Day?

 The social-emotional health of both our students and faculty is something we continue to foster through professional development for teachers and classroom practices.
 We recently brought one of the world's top experts in Social-Emotional Learning to campus for an in-depth observation of our SEL program.
 It was an honor to have Dr. Kimberly Schonert-Reichel observe and provide recommendations about how ACDS can continue to foster the well being of our school community.
-We are pleased to be adding a Lower School Counselor to our SEL team next year and creating a team approach to deepen the social-emotional learning opportunities in Middle School.
+The school is now staffed with a Lower School Counselor (Mary Stokes) and a Middle School Counselor (Morgan Henschke).
+This talented team brings a unified approach to deepening the social-emotional learning opportunities at Country Day.
 Aspen Country Day believes strongly that fostering the social-emotional health of our students is an essential element of the educational journey.